 Find out which builders’ merchants are open to tradespeople on our Trade Advice Centre.

 Find your USP

-A unique selling proposition (USP) is a feature of your business that makes it better than the competition.
+A unique selling proposition (USP) is a feature of your one-person business that makes it better than the competition.
 For example, Nike’s USP is that it offers the best shoes for athletes and people who want to excel in fitness.

 Once you have your USP, you’ll become more confident and focused on delivering the service that these potential customers need and want.
 It will also help you to attract new customers, as they’ll know exactly what you can offer them and why they should work with you.

 1. Comparing yourself to your competitors